hl7ch/ch-lab-order/input/pagecontent/usecases-english.md

 * ServiceRequest.category: ProposalForAdditionalExam

-### Use Case 5: Building Laboratory order panels which instantiates Plandefinition from Order Catalog
+### Use Case 5: Building laboratory order panels.
+These panels instantiate Plandefinition from Order Catalog.

+{% include img.html img="RenalInsufficiencyPanel.svg" caption="Fig. 1: Task" width="75%" %}

+Clients and laboratories prefer panels that contain several individual tests or are nested with other panels.
+Laboratories provide these panels according to their offerings.
+This example deals with clarifying and assessing chronic renal insufficiency.
+The order consists of two suborders: eGFR (estimated glomerular filtration rate) and uACR (urine albumin-to-creatinine ratio).
+The latter, in turn, contains two suborders: albumin and creatinine concentrations in urine.
+Plan and activity definitions are stored in the laboratory compendium and can be selected by the client.